Vote Smart: Political Courage Test

 The Political Courage Test (formerly the National Political Awareness Test, NPAT) is an American initiative intended to increase transparency in American politics.

 It is part of the voter education organization Vote Smart's candidate information program.
 With a view towards elections, the test seeks to obtain answers from election candidates, describing their respective stances on a variety of popular issues in American politics.
 This information is then made available to voters in a selection-driven, standardized format.

-In 2008, Project Vote Smart kicked John McCain off of the organization's board due to his refusal to fill out the Political Courage Test.
+In 2008, Project Vote Smart kicked John McCain off the organization's board due to his refusal to fill out the Political Courage Test.

 The response to the Political Courage Test has dropped, from 72% in 1996 to 48% in 2008 and even further to 20% by 2016, because politicians from both parties are afraid that challengers will use their responses out of context in attack ads, according to The Wall Street Journal.
 Rep. Anne Gannon, Democratic leader pro tempore of the Florida House of Representatives, stated: "We tell our candidates not to do it.
 It sets them up for a hit piece."
 In response, Vote Smart has tried to shame politicians into it, and lets them leave up to 30% of answers blank.